 Attendance: Real life comes first, but when you're online, the guild is your family.
 We help each other out and everyone is expected to contribute.

 • Scheduled Guild Events: If you are online, you must be there.
 These events are normally scheduled days in advance.
 Attempt to be there at the announced time so we can start promptly.
-If you know in advanced that you will be late, log out at an appropriate location the night before.
-If you will be unable to attend, responding to the event posting in the events forum stating so.
-Class reps track attendance at all raids, and that attendance is a primary factor in our merit based loot distribution system.
-A player is counted as being in attendance if they are online and at the raid location, even if they are not actually in the raid group due to the 40 character limit.
-People may be shuffled back and forth between the raid group and the waiting list as the raid progresses, so folks should remain nearby and ready.
+If you know in advanced that you will be late, then make sure you are repaired, have consumables, and are ready to go the night before.
+If you will be unable to attend, respond to the event posting in the events forum stating so.
+Attendance is tracked for all raids, and that attendance is a primary factor in our merit based loot distribution system.
+A player is counted as being in attendance if they are online and available, even if they are not actually in the raid group due to the 25 character limit.
+People may be shuffled back and forth between the raid group and the waiting list as the raid progresses, so folks should remain ready.
 Many find that logging off outside the instance and playing a secondary while they wait keeps them ready without boring them to death.

 • Non-Scheduled Guild Events: These come in a couple flavors.
 There are always small instance runs going on, and members should be helping each other out with these when they can.
-We know that folks want a break now and then to work on things on their own, or just to relax, and it's not a problem to not join because of that, but it is a problem if you're an individual who rarely or never helps out guild mates.
-There are also sudden opportunities that can arise, such as Kazzak or Azuregos being up.
+We know that folks want a break now and then to work on things on their own, or just to relax, and it's not a problem to not join because of that, but it is a problem if you're rarely or never helping out guild mates.
+There are also sudden opportunities that can arise, such as a world spawn or it is almost Tuesday reset and we finally have Wintergrasp.
 In that case everyone must instantly drop whatever they're doing and hurry to the zone immediately.

 Commitment: Membership in SF requires a high level of dedication and commitment.
 We can not accept the conflict of interest or sharing of time that would result from members belonging to another guild in WoW (or any other MMORPG) or having characters on other servers.
 SF is not a guild of part time players.